servicerocket-labs/forge-fundamentals/course-prereq.md

    c.
 Enter the email address associated with your Atlassian account.

    d.
-Enter your Atlassian API token.
-You copied this to the clipboard in step 6.
+Enter your Atlassian API token (step 6).

 8. You will see a message similar to this confirming you are logged in: